-12 - Historical and Fictional Narratives
+12 - Legendary Narratives

 A maya shaman is robbed from his soul.
 A merchant will trade that soul for a beautiful slave.
 Life will bring the shaman, and the slave together but the people of the town will not tolerate that.
 In the afterword we explore the story of La Mulata de Cordoba, a legend that perhaps was the inspiration of La Tatuana.